 The syntax is the wording that you use to communicate to the machine what you want it to do.
 Every language has its specific syntax that you have to learn from scratch when you want to switch languages.
 Learning syntax and being comfortable comes down to constant practice and rote memorization.
 A friend of mine suggested the useful tip of having a notebook where I write down the syntax, code that I usually use, and an explanation of what they do to serve as a reference for when I forget.
 I do that and I also use Evernote to take notes on what I learn.

 How I started

 I had no coding background whatsoever.
 I started watching youtube videos(hyperlink) on python during winter break at a local library back home to familiarize myself.
-Then I started reading the book “Python Crash Course A Hands-On, Project-Based Introduction” and was taking notes in Evernote on the airplane back for my spring semester this year(and what a spring semester it was.
-2020, you will be remembered).
+Then I started reading the book “Python Crash Course A Hands-On, Project-Based Introduction” and was taking notes in Evernote on the airplane back for my spring semester this year(and what a spring semester it was).
 But I was busy with classes and couldn’t keep up with my programming.
 I wanted to re-start doing it and, fortunately, I received a free 3-month Codecademy pro subscription.
 So I have been doing that for about one month now.
 I only do the interactive lessons where I can get a tight feedback loop on my understanding and learn by doing.
 I find that watching videos or taking multiple-choice quizzes on coding or not the best way to learn.
 Here’s a nice segue into the topic of how I learn.

 How I learn